Unboxed-Software/solana-course/content/program-state-management.md

 ### 3. Update `lib.rs`

 Next, let’s update our `lib.rs` file.
 First, we’ll bring into scope everything we will need to complete our Movie Review program.
-You can read more about the details each item we are using from the `solana_program` crate [here](https://docs.rs/solana-program/latest/solana_program/).
+You can read more about the details each item we are using from [the `solana_program` crate](https://docs.rs/solana-program/latest/solana_program/).

 ```rust
 use solana_program::{